shybovycha/shybovycha.github.io/_posts/2017-02-21-speeding-up-algorithms-with-sse.md

 tumblr_url: http://shybovycha.tumblr.com/post/122400740651/speeding-up-algorithms-with-sse
 ---

 Have you ever asked anyone if assembly language might be useful nowadays?
 So, here’s the short answer: **YES**.
 When you know how your computer works _(not a processor itself, but the whole thing - memory organization, math co-processor and others)_, you may optimize your code while writing it.
-In this short article I shall try to show you some use cases of optimizations, which you may incorporate with the usage of low-level programming.
+In this short article, I shall try to show you some use cases of optimizations, which you may incorporate with the usage of low-level programming.

 Recently I was reading through my old posts and found out there is a gap in the article about SSE - the post did not cover some of the implementation caveats.
 I decided to fulfill this and re-publish a new version.